mcfletch/simpleparse/docs/scanning.rst

 Scanning with SimpleParse
 =========================

-SimpleParse provides a parser generator which converts an EBNF grammar into a run-time parser for use in scanning/marking up texts.
-This document describes the process of developing and using an EBNF grammar to perform the text-scanning process.
+SimpleParse converts an EBNF grammar into a run-time parser.
+This document covers developing and using an EBNF grammar to scan text.

 **Prerequisites:**